Explicit locks in Java 5

 Before Java 5, the language offered two key synchronization facilities: the synchronized keyword allows exclusive locking at the level of a block or method, and in tandem with this locking mechanism, the wait/notify idiom effectively allows threads to wait, interruptably, for a 'signal' from another thread.
 The standard form of locking provided by the synchronized keyword has limitations:

 Of course, it does have the advantage of simple syntax and built-in support from the JVM (people who have stuck to good-old synchronized have seen their tenacity rewarded with gradual performance improvements over the course of several JVM updates).
-If you need some of the features of the above list, you can 'roll your own' lock with judicious use of wait/notify (for example, some of the Swing text editing code actually uses an implementation of a read/write lock).
-So we could create a Lock class with the following functionality:
+But there is another approach: we could perform synchronization via explicit locks.

 }